Kotlin/kotlinx.coroutines/docs/topics/debugging.md

 The only downside of this approach is losing referential transparency of the exception.

+> Note that suppressed exceptions are not copied and are left intact in the cause
+> in order to prevent cycles in the exceptions chain, obscure`[CIRCULAR REFERENCE]` messages
+> and even [crashes](https://jira.qos.ch/browse/LOGBACK-1027) in some frameworks

 ### Stacktrace recovery machinery

 This section explains the inner mechanism of stacktrace recovery and can be skipped.